7 Wine Tasting Dos and Don’ts

 2. On a similar line, it’s recommended not to chew gum during or before a wine tasting.
 The sugar, xylitol, sweeteners or other additives in the gum hugely affect the way wine tastes, ruining the purpose of your wine tasting adventure.

 3. On that note, do eat a hearty, fatty breakfast!
-Wine tasting involves consuming your fair share of wine – and while you’re not expected to drink more than a sip each time, drinking any sort of alcohol on an empty stomach is a big no-no!
+Wine tasting involves consuming your fair share of wine.
+Drinking any sort of alcohol on an empty stomach is a big no-no!

 4. A fatty breakfast does the best job of reducing the effects of alcohol, since the alcohol binds to the fat and thus doesn’t enter the bloodstream as readily.
 Keep that in mind the next time you and your friends challenge each other to a drinking game!